 NMO-stack of the whitened, correlated passive data from the Valhall OBC array produces strong events on inline sections.
 Other authors have interpreted these as geologic information after processing only 2D subsets of the data (Hohl and Mateeva, 2006) spanning a limited acquisition duration.
 Very good imaging from many active surveys has been carried out at the location that shows the shallow geology to be flat and uniform in both map directions.
 The time sections shown above however have several unbelievable characteristics that lead me to conclude that these are coherent noise rather than genuine subsurface information.
-Of paramount importance, the same section produced with the same processing flow using different events.
+Of paramount importance, the same section produced with the same processing flow using different windows of the available data (separated by 25 hours) have dramatically different events.